 - Effectiveness Did the strategy/action achieve what was intended to be achieved? - Efficiency Was the best use of time and resources made? - Appropriateness Was the approach the right way?
-Was there something else that should have been done that would have achieved a better result? - Impact What difference did implementing the strategy/action make?
-What actual changes occurred? - Sustainability What mechanisms were initiated so outcomes would be achieved, even if funding stopped? (e.g. motivating/building capacity of island communities to continue activities).
+Was there something else that should have been done that would have achieved a better result? - Mat actual changes occurred? - Sustainability What mechanisms were initiated so outcomes would be achieved, even if funding stopped? (e.g. motivating/building capacity of island communities to continue activities).